miko8422/est-fasta-processing/README.md

 Place Holder
 ```

-To deploy the server, use commands as follows.
+To deploy the server, use commands as follows(ignore this part--2025.08.05).

 ```
 python server.py